-The course is split into two parts: The first part runs from August 21st to 23rd, and the second part runs on December 3rd and 4th.
+The course is in two parts: The first part takes place from 13 to 15 August and the second part from 4 to 5 December.
 During the break between the two parts, students work independently and receive peer feedback on their analyses.